Too Many People Living in Too Small an Area

 You should always check to confirm downspouts are connected and not leaking where they shouldn’t.
 Use a garden hose to add water to your gutter system and then look for leaks.
 Gutter guards are a preventative maintenance recommendation.

-You should always check landscaping water system are not hitting the building.
+You should always check that landscaping water systems are not hitting the building.
 Drip irrigation is recommended.